Simple, fast, affordable.

 The expense must be business related and must be used wholly and exclusively for the purposes of your trade.

-How can I pay my tax liability to Revenue?
+How can I pay my tax liability to the Revenue Commissioners?

 You can pay your tax liability by posting a cheque to the Collector General, by debit or credit card payment over the phone or through your Revenue profile online.